-The following resources are products that have been created by RTC:Rural to support people with disabilities living in rural America, and their service providers.
+These resources have been created by RTC:Rural to support people with disabilities living in rural America, their families, service providers, policy makers, and advocates.

 The RTC:Rural #RuralDisability eNewsletter is sent once or twice a month, and includes new resources, upcoming events, and news in the fields of disability, rural studies, vocational rehabilitation and employment, independent living, and health and wellness.

 This website was created to be an easily accessible and searchable set of resources for people with disabilities, their families, and service providers.
 It contains fact sheets, how-to guides, information about conducting workshops, web resources, and much more!

 ScholarWorks is an open-access collection that showcases and preserves published and unpublished works by University of Montana faculty, students, and staff, including RTC:Rural and the Rural Institute staff.
 Topics include Early Childhood, Education, Employment, Health & Wellness, and Independent Living & Community Participation.